Jentuuh/image-processing-computed-tomography/README.md

 `direct_fourier_interpolated(img_file, ang_range)`: Reconstructs CT slice image via Fourier Slice Theorem using bilinear interpolation.

-`filtered_backprojection(img_file, filter, ang_range)`: Reconstructs CT slice image via Filtered Backprojection. `filter` represents the high-pass filter that is used in the algorithm.
-Should be equal to either `"gauss"` or `"ramlak"`.
+`filtered_backprojection(img_file, filter, ang_range)`: Reconstructs CT slice image via Filtered Backprojection. `filter` represents the high-pass filter that is used in the algorithm and should be equal to either `"gauss"` or `"ramlak"`.

 `sinogram_construct(input_image, ang_range)`: Generates a sinogram given an input slice image. `input_image` represents the path to the input slice image. `ang_range` represents the amount of projections that should be used.